 We now have two versions of this game.
 When you buy it from us, we’ll make both versions available to you as PDFs.

 Drugs feature in one version and the murder victim is killed with an overdose of heroin.
 Because of the drug references, we think this version is suitable for people aged 16 and over.
+If you’ve already bought the game and need to access this version of it, you can do so here.

 In the other version, the drug references have been removed and replaced.
 The characters aren’t angels by any means but this version is a safer choice for groups containing people who might be offended or upset by drug references.
 We believe it is suitable for people aged 12 and over.
+You can access this version (after buying it) here.

 Hire an actor